WardLT/applied-ai-for-materials/README.md

 Each course module contains its own Python environment, instruction notebooks and assignments for evaluating comprehension.

 The installation Python environments are described in the README for each module.

+The answer keys for the comprehension assignments are encrypted and can be decrypted with the [provided script](./bin/).
+Message me to get the passphrase or notebooks.

 Some modules are broken into a few different subdirectories with their own notebooks and assignments.